 Feeling overwhelmed with where to start when creating your wedding day schedule?
-This guide will show you the most efficient ways you can structure your timeline so you can get the best wedding photos possible.
+One key tip is to collaborate with your wedding photographer early in the planning process.
+This guide will show you the most efficient ways you can structure your timeline, keeping in mind the photographer’s needs, so you can get the best wedding photos possible.

 How to Design your Wedding Day Timeline

 Before we talk about timing, it’s important to understand the four main segments of a typical wedding.
 These events include:

 - Getting Ready Photos